All posts by Marlow Hauser

 • Playing (lots of it) is good for children

-Many parents I know rant about having to buy new toys every now and then as their children lose interest in the old toys.
-This is all part of cognitive development as brain cells connect and grow....
+I hear many parents rant about having to buy new toys often because their children lose interest in their old toys.
+This is all part of cognitive development when brain cells connect and grow.
+Your child will...

 • Posted December 10, 2015